surifirstpin/biplus_documentation/docs/Visualization.md

  - **Load Animation** on selecting the check box the column values in funnel chart will appear as moving image.

 ##  Gauge Chart :

-This section describes the editing option for bubble chart in visualization.
+This section describes the editing option for Gauge chart in visualization.

  **7.** To access the guage chart click on **guage** tab under **general** section.